Mental Health Counselling for Dentophobia the Fear of Dentists or Dental Procedures – Available in Wolverhampton and Online

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your fear of dentists prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your Dentophobia (fear of the dentists or dental treatments) prior to commencing any treatment plans.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.

 Initial consultations are also available as part of our online therapy service.

 At TranceForm Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss our change programmes BEFORE proceeding.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

 Buy Our Self-Help Book

 The Restrictive Realities of Belief is Paul's recently authored self-help book containing everything you need to know about how mental health problems are 'realised' through the socio-cultural beliefs that we acquire over our lifetimes and what you can do to bring about effective change.

 You can read a synopsis of what this book is all about on this page: